JordanSchafer/Beer-Review-Analysis/README.md

 Null Hypothesis: Beer styles do not make a significant difference in Overall Review score.
 Alternative Hypothesis: Beer styles do make a significant difference in Overall Review score.
 For ANOVA test we concentrated on the five most common styles.
-Running the ANOVA function yields a p-value of 0.00017.
+Running the ANOVA function after removing the outliers yields a p-value of 2.5e-07.
 This is evidence that the alternative hypothesis of Beer styles do make a significant difference in Overall Review score is true.
+But that is only using the predetermined types.
+If we combined all the Pilsners together, all the IPAs together, all the Stouts together, all the Pale Ales together, and all the Porters together will we see a different result?
+Running the ANOVA function after removing the outliers yields a p-value of 1.91e-73.
+Again, this is evidence that the alternative hypothesis: Beer styles do make a significant difference in Overall Review score is true.